Milo1885/Tease-AI/README.md

 Stefaf: Integration of Class myDirectory: Status ongoing.
 	Testrun to sort Lists like Win-Explorer: Status Initial

-# Changelog - Patch 55
+# Changelog - Patch 55.0.0

+WIP - SaveState overhaul.
+Added SaveState Class and replaced Suspend and Resume Session options in File menu with SaveProgramState() and LoadProgramState() subroutines.
+These are only saving and loading the variables declared in Form 1, they are not functional yet.
+I'll need to do more work to reset the chat, check timer states, determine whether video was playing and resume accordingly, etc.

-# Changelog - Patch 54.2
+# Changelog - Patch 54.0.2

 The code to parse @CheckDate() in the last patch contained syntax errors.
 It should now work correctly according to the usage established by the Command Guide